ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ## Setup

 First you have to add `elektra-highlevel` to the linked libraries of your application.
+Note that your need C11 for the high-level API.
 To be able to use it in your source file, just include the main header with `#include <elektra.h>` at the top of your file.

 ## Core Concepts